SathyaBhat/sathyasays.com/content/posts/2017-11-05-a-brief-look-at-the-oculus-rift.md

 ### Software Setup and First Launch

 Once you have the Rift hardware setup properly, Oculus will start the first time setup.
-This involves things like entering your height(to calibrate the ground height), touch sensor calibration, mapping out the play area, setting up the Guarding system(which is basically a wireframe &#8220;wall&#8221; indicating you're about to exit the safe area).
+This involves things like entering your height(to calibrate the ground height), touch sensor calibration, mapping out the play area, setting up the Guarding system(which is basically a wireframe "wall" indicating you're about to exit the safe area).
 This doesn't take too long and is a one-time thing, even if you have multiple people using the headset.

-Where Oculus has nailed the VR experience is their first launch app, called &#8220;<a href="https://www.oculus.com/experiences/rift/1217155751659625/" target="_blank" rel="noopener">First Contact</a>&#8220;.
+Where Oculus has nailed the VR experience is their first launch app, called "<a href="https://www.oculus.com/experiences/rift/1217155751659625/" target="_blank" rel="noopener">First Contact</a>".
 It's basically set in a spaceship(or a room?) with a robot where the robot keeps giving you “programs” in a floppy that you “grab” it and push it into a 3D printer and then pick it up.
 It sounds like no big deal, but the detailing and the way the robot is done is incredibly awesome and will evoke a great response from all.

 ### Comfort